 - Confessions or other statements

-If the police claim to have found drugs in your pocket after an illegal detention, a motion to suppress the drug evidence may leave the police with no case against you.
+If the police officers claim to have found drugs in your pocket after an illegal detention, a motion to suppress the drug evidence may leave the police with no case against you.
 If the police improperly conducted a traffic stop and arrested you for a DUI, you may be able to have your chemical breath test evidence suppressed, leaving them without any physical evidence to continue with the prosecution.

 4. What happens during a suppression hearing?

 Motions are used in a criminal case to deal with evidentiary issues before your case goes before the jury.
 The defense attorney will file a motion to suppress evidence, detailing the legal basis for suppressing the evidence.
 The prosecutor may respond to the motion with their own legal argument in support of admitting the evidence.
 The district judge may then hear arguments during a suppression hearing (a.k.a. evidentiary hearing) from each side and question the attorneys about their arguments.
 The judge will then make a determination as to whether the evidence should be admitted or suppressed.
 If the court denies the motion, the defendant can file an interlocutory appeal it and if necessary ask for certiorari review (cert) from the Colorado Supreme Court.

 5. Will my case be dismissed after a suppression hearing?